Magnifico (film): Cast

+Production

+Scenes from the film were shot in Pagsanjan, Laguna.

 Release

-The film was first released in the Philippines on January 29, 2003.
-It was later given a release at the international film festivals including the Karlovy Vary International Film Festival in the Czech Republic on July 11, 2003 as one of its official entries; Fukuoka International Film Festival in Japan on September 13, 2003 under the Asian Panorama section; and Toronto International Film Festival in Canada on November 14, 2003.
+The film was first released in the Philippines on January 29, 2003, and received endorsement from the Department of Education.
+It was later given a release at the international film festivals including the Karlovy Vary International Film Festival in the Czech Republic on July 11, 2003, as one of its official entries; Fukuoka International Film Festival in Japan on September 13, 2003, under the Asian Panorama section; and Toronto International Film Festival in Canada on November 14, 2003.

 Reception

 Accolades

 Magnifico gained international acclaim as an indie film in major international film festivals gaining 31 wins and 11 other nominations.
 It won the Crystal Bear for the 2004 Berlin International Film Festival Children's Category as well as the Deutsches Kinderhilfswerk Grand Prix.
 In the same year, it also garnered seven major awards in the FAMAS Awards, seven awards in the Gawad Urian Awards, seven awards in the Golden Screen Awards, and six awards in the FAP Awards in its home country.
 In 2011, the Gawad Urian Awards Committee proclaimed Magnifico as the "Best Film of the Decade".